 Truth is, Rocky is basically a love story about a boxer with some good boxing scenes thrown in.
 A large portion of this movie is focused on the awkward, sad, pathetic romance brewing between two complete losers who end up together because there’s no one else that will date them.
 Undoubtedly, no one likes to think about their love blossoming because 1976 Sly Stallone isn’t making any panties wet enough to drown a toddler in.
 Except for Adrian’s panties, I guess, which probably had little pictures of animals on them, or maybe were those solid gray Hanes panties that Women’s Studies majors wear.
-You thought he was good looking?
-I know, I know… people keep telling me he was in soft-core porn early on, and I keep throwing up.
 Anyway, even the original theatre poster supports the point that Stallone wrote this movie with love in his heart.
 I’m sure you know he wrote the script, but I’m not sure I believe it.
 I kinda think he had a Matt Damon to his Ben Affleck, but Sly locked him in a basement for the past three decades to guard copies of The Lords of Flatbush.

 Sure, “Yo Adrian!
 I did it!” comes to your mind when you think of Rocky.
 Many of the memorable scenes from Rocky aren’t the love story scenes, though.
 Running up the stairs, training sessions with Mick, and the fight.
 I think those have probably stuck with people the most.
 The fight scene is actually inspired by a famous fight between Muhammad Ali and Chuck Wepner, in which Wepner goes 15 rounds to surprise everyone before getting TKO’d by Ali, and it really is a fantastic end to the movie.
 Carl Weathers as Apollo is the perfect complement to Rocky in one of his earliest roles, before he really shines in Predator.
 And I loved the build up to the final scene with the training segments and the every-man persona that Stallone gives the character.
 It always makes Rocky out to be an underdog toward the end of the film, and it almost feels like a realistic portrayal.
 But the rest of the Rocky movies after this one are boxing movies with terrible non-boxing back stories, and this is the only one you should see if you can only see one.